iamashok/llm_migrator/README.md

+# LLM Migrator
-# OpenAI → Mistral Migration Tool
+# Version 1- OpenAI → Mistral Migration Tool

 **Automatically analyze your codebase and generate migration guides to switch from OpenAI to Mistral AI.**